Monday, February 22, 2016

 (Here’s more on getting to the heart of your story)

-Some movies can overcome a lot of these things if the characters are awesome and we just love hanging out with them.
+Some movies can overcome a lot of these problems if the characters are awesome and we just love hanging out with them.

 Problem here, is that Adam is an arrogant, rude, selfish, jerk.
 There’s not a single redeeming quality about him.
 He’s mean to everyone around him, takes what he wants when he wants it, and even though they tried to create a romance subplot with the sous chef to show Adam’s “softer side” it doesn’t work.
 He still makes the poor woman work on her daughter’s birthday.